 maximum_backoffdepends on the use case.

 The client can continue retrying after it reaches the maximum backoff time.
-Retries after this point do not need to continue increasing backoff time.
+Retries after this point don't need to continue increasing backoff time.
 For example, if the client uses a maximum backoff time of 64 seconds, then after reaching this value the client can continue to retry every 64 seconds.
 At some point, clients should be prevented from retrying indefinitely.

 The wait time between retries and the number of retries depend on your use case and network conditions.

-Retrying failed job insertions
+Retry failed job insertions

 If exactly-once insertion semantics are important for your application, there are additional considerations when it comes to inserting jobs.
 How to achieve at most once semantics depends on which WriteDisposition you specify.
 The write disposition tells BigQuery what it should do when encountering existing data in a table: fail, overwrite or append.

-WRITE_TRUNCATE disposition, this is easily achieved by
+WRITE_TRUNCATE disposition, this is achieved by

 simply retrying any failed job insertion or execution.
 This is because all rows